golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 The simplest reason might be that you hadn't successfully run `ray up`.
 Checkout [the logs](/docs/creators/ray/troubleshooting#ray-on-golem-s-log-files) to see what happened.

-Another explanation might be that the cluster was running, but it stopped - please share the logs with us to help us prevent this from happening in the future.
+Another explanation might be that the cluster had been launched, but it stopped or crashed - please share the logs with us to help us prevent this from happening in the future.

 If you see nothing interesting in the logs, you might want to [start over](/docs/creators/ray/troubleshooting#starting-over-with-a-clean-slate).